-We’ve talked about what you should look for in a creative content agency and why it’s important to build a strong relationship with a content agency, but how exactly do you build that relationship?
+We’ve talked about what you should look for in a creative agency and why it’s important to build a strong relationship with your agency, but how exactly do you build that relationship?

 Finding the right team to work with is one thing, but working with the people behind the portfolio is a whole different experience.
 It takes time to build that relationship, and you can’t force it.
 But there are some things you can do to metaphorically fast-track the friendship.